syranez/tab-reload-on-select/README.md

 # Tab reload on select

-Reloads a selected tab to get fresh content.
+This Firefox-Add-on reloads a selected tab to get fresh content.